 The Produce Safety Rule under the Food and Drug Administration Food Safety Modernization Act (FSMA), signed into law in 2011, is now in effect.
-The rule focuses on regulatory standards for the production, harvest, and handling of fruits and vegetables, in an effort to prevent microbial contamination and reduce foodborne illnesses associated with fresh produce.
+The rule establishes science-based, minimum standards for the safe growing, harvesting, packing, and holding of fruits and vegetables to prevent microbial contamination and reduce foodborne illnesses associated with fresh produce.
 These standards apply to fruits and vegetables usually consumed raw, such as cantaloupes, lettuce, cucumbers, and tomatoes.
 The standards do not apply to rarely consumed raw commodities such as potatoes and pumpkins.

 Refer to the Food and Drug Administration’s Standards for Produce Safety Exemptions/Inclusions worksheet to figure out if your farm/operation is covered under the rule.

 “Education before and while Regulation” is the motto that the FDA and cooperating states have adopted.
-The Produce Safety Rule requires that at least one individual from every covered farm receive training under a FDA recognized curriculum.
-The Produce Safety Alliance (PSA) Grower Training course satisfies that requirement.
+The Produce Safety Rule requires at least one individual from every covered farm to receive training under an FDA-recognized curriculum.
+The Produce Safety Alliance (PSA) Grower Training course currently satisfies that requirement.
 Any farm which produces over $25,000 in average annual produce sales of fresh fruits and vegetables may be potentially covered under the Produce Safety Rule: making this course mandatory per 21 CFR Section 112.22(c).
-This course is collaboration between Cornell University, FDA and USDA to prepare produce growers in meeting the regulatory requirements of the Produce Safety Rule under FSMA.
+This course is a collaboration between Cornell University, FDA, and USDA to assist produce growers in meeting the regulatory requirements of the Produce Safety Rule under FSMA.
 This training is divided into several parts:

-In an effort to assist the grower in implementation of the Produce Safety Rule on their farm, the Produce Safety Alliance has put together a Records Required by the FSMA Produce Safety Rule: Fact Sheet.
+To assist the grower in implementing the Produce Safety Rule on their farm, the Produce Safety Alliance has put together a Records Required by the FSMA Produce Safety Rule: Fact Sheet.
 Click here to download the FSMA Produce Safety Rule: Templates for PSR records.